smartcontractresearchforum/docs/en/transcripts/transcript_si_2.md

 Onboarding, to me, it seems… I actually don't know what's the good news and what’s the bad news.
 If one of those is true, my gut is telling me - and what I'm learning as I talk to culture builders through interviews and informally and obviously through making my mistakes is, I think it's just a lot of work.
 The good news being that an organization just has to be intentional about fostering and encouraging it by hiring people like Livia.
 I don't know, what do you think, Livia?

-**Livia Deschermayer**:
+**Livia Deschermayer:**

 **[40:55]** Well, I think - you just said that it's very obvious, like, that culture is very obvious.
 I don't think it is.
 I think that is the main problem of… we are coming from such a wounded society that a lot of things that should be very basic for how we interact with one another seem not to be; and I think people have, including myself, many walls sometimes to interact with others or to feel vulnerable and to build meaningful connections that those connections will produce the value for what an economy might be about, and that culture is the base for any type of economic construction as well.

-**Livia Deschermayer**:
+**Livia Deschermayer:**

 **[41:55]** For any type of a value creation, you need to have some type of intentionality.
 And I think the more this is being brought up and more practices are being built and then people experience something here, something there, and they feel like, “Oh, this is possible, this is making me feel good.
 This is giving me insights.
 This is bringing points of reflections.”
 Like you mentioned earlier to have these quick iterations of like, what are some small mistakes and how can we reflect on those and what is a way of improving?
 Like, how many families have that?
 How many people had that and their own construction as human beings of like, “Oh, what happened?
 How can I reflect on that?
 How can I improve?
 How can I include others?
 How can I be more accepting and generous?” and all of these things.
 So, I think hopefully we're working towards making that more obvious.

-**Seth Frey **
+**Seth Frey**

-**[43:00] **That means a lot, actually.
+**[43:00]** That means a lot, actually.
 I mean, I realize there is a third option, which is the answer is both.
 Culture is complicated so, you need people with special training, with special skill sets if you want it to happen in your organization in a healthy, exciting, complimentary way to your rules.
 And it takes a lot of work, which means that the people with those special skill sets need a lot of your organization's resources and latitude in order to succeed at executing their skill set and have it actually amount to something.
 I guess, I think that’s the worst case scenario, in terms of A) systematic accumulation of knowledge and B) actually making it work.

-**Livia Deschermayer**:
+**Livia Deschermayer:**

 **[43:44]** Also, you mentioned now like, accumulating this systemic knowledge and from a point you were bringing about the Minecraft example too of like, having so many people in these digital spaces and having anons or people that have public identities or all mixed together and having the data perspective like, being able to gather so many data about the systems, gives this… It's like a combination of transparency with privacy, because you can see everything that's happening.
 You don't necessarily have people to point towards one thing or the other that happened either for better or for good.

-**Livia Deschermayer**:
+**Livia Deschermayer:**

 **[44:42]** But you have the perspective of how the system is moving according with the things that happen.
 So, it seems like now regaining the superpower to be able to touch on just the parts of the system that need to be improved, based on these loops that we're seeing and then change things from a systemic level and not from a personal level.
 So, yeah, it feels like it comes out of this, like taking things personal from a blame type of perspective, like a punishment-driven society to a more wholesome and change - like, being able to make changes in systemic levels.